NikhilPandeyOfficial/Face-analyser-generator/README.md

 #### Convention followed for images under images folder

-We have 100 different images in /images and each image is available in 5 size (32, 64, 128, 256, 512)
+We have 100 different images in /images and each image.jpg is available in 5 size (32, 64, 128, 256, 512)